 Related: Famous Horror Short Stories

-In short the amusing feeling of reading a horror story or watching a horror movie can be related to a person who enjoys eating his favorite spicy food to feel its burning pleasure.
+In short, the amusing feeling of reading a horror story, horror novel, or watching a horror movie can be related to a person who enjoys eating his favorite spicy food to feel its burning pleasure.

 But are you ”The Tough Guy”?

 I believe someone who gets scared the most can write an awesome horror or a scary story.
-So If you fear going alone in a dark basement, fear ghosts, get uncomfortable when a creepy stranger looks at you in a subway, you feel fear when someone seems following you on streets, you enjoy watching horror movies but at night you regret that then there is a great chance you can write a better horror story.
+So If you fear going alone in a dark basement, fear ghosts, get uncomfortable when a creepy stranger looks at you in a subway, you feel fear when someone seems to follow you on the street, you enjoy watching horror movies but at night you regret that then there is a great chance you can write a better horror story.

-But what If you are “the tough guy” who doesn’t get scared easily and can binge horror at night alone without any fear then first you have to understand how horror feels like.
+But what If you are “the tough guy” who doesn’t get scared easily and can binge the whole night watching horror then first you have to understand what horror feels like.

 Do Read: Top 10 Best Books on Writing.